 Off-label reality in the US

-Here's where the practical picture gets complicated.
+Here's where the practical picture gets messy.

 That means:

-• Hepatologists and gastroenterologists who see MASH patients daily know the trial data.
+- Hepatologists and gastroenterologists who see MASH patients daily know the trial data.
 Many are already discussing GLP-1s with patients who also qualify on weight or diabetes grounds.
 The conversation usually starts with: "Do you also have a BMI above 30?"

 How GLP-1 liver benefits connect to the bigger picture